LeToNode/Play2.0-CN-doc/javaGuide/JavaForms.md

 ## Handling binding failure

-Of course as you define constraints, you must handle the binding errors.
+Of course if you can define constraints, then you need to be able to handle the binding errors.

 ```java
 if(userForm.hasErrors()) {